 Here is the instructions document for the Lego Grand Emporium LED lighting kit.
-Please read and follow the steps carefully to ensure this lighting kit is installed properly.

 - 6x White Strip Lights